KentJames/Radio-Gridders/README.md

 This is the most mathematically accurate method of reconstruction the sky brightness distribution function, by summing up the contribution at each discretised part of the domain, being limited by floating point error.

 However it is by *far* the most computationally intensive, being of O(m*n^2), and heavily bandwidth limited.
-On a CPU the time taken feels like waiting for the heat death of the universe.
-Thus a basic GPU version is presented that enables a quicker DFT, taking advantage of the GPU's parallel architecture.
+A basic GPU version is presented that enables a quicker DFT, taking advantage of the GPU's parallel architecture.
 Contributions to each grid point are summed in a local register than added to the grid non-atomically(a single thread looks at one grid point and only that grid-point), thanks to the trivially parallelisable nature of the algorithm.

 ### W-Projection

 Originally presented by Tim Cornwell, this corrects for the W kernel in a computationally more efficient method at the expense of more error.
 The numerical error, compared to the DFT, still creates perfectly usable images.
 This method uses a convolution kernel to convolve the 3-D(u,v,w) visibility onto the 2-D (u,v) grid.
 Then an inverse FFT is executed to take us back to the image domain.

+The W-Projection kernel implemented is a reduced bandwidth scatter gridder designed originally by John Romein.

 ### W-Towers